 After the death of Baron Harkonnen and the defeat of the Sardaukar troops, Paul Atreides, heir of House Atreides, assumes the throne as the emperor of the known universe with Princess Irulan as his consort and his Fremen lover, Chani as his concubine.
 Twelve years later, Paul Atreides holds total control over the supply of Melange; this gives him immense power over the entire universe.
 With the Fremen using his name as a messiah figure, a brutal jihad gets unleashed on humanity, killing billions of people.

-Unable to stop the jihad started in his name, Paul uses his prescience powers to see a doomed fate for humanity.
+Unable to stop the jihad started in his name, Paul uses his prescience powers to see a doomed fate for humanity which is one of the themes in ‘Dune Messiah’.
 Trying to avert the future he saw, Paul begins a plan to set humanity on a golden path.
 Meanwhile, the Bene Gesserit, Spacing Guild, and Tleilaxu, unable to stand Paul’s immense control on Melange, begin plotting against him.
 Edric, the guild navigator, uses his prescience to prevent Paul from discovering their plans.